 One of the biggest questions asked here at Jungle Scout is, “How much money should I start with?”
 While most sellers (69%) started their Amazon business with around $5,000, 32% started with less than $1,000, and 16% started with under $500!

 If you plan to launch your own private label brand, yes, you will need to start with more money.
 But if you want to start earning money as soon as possible, retail arbitrage or wholesale are great options for smaller budgets.

 How did sellers fund their business?

 Using credit cards or loans is risky for a new seller because it will be challenging to pay back what you owe if you purchase poor inventory.
-Having said that, 17% of sellers borrowed money from a family member, and roughly 12% received some type of business loan to start.
+Having said that, 9% of sellers borrowed money from a family member, 18% used a credit card, and roughly 14% received some type of business loan to start.